 It is unfermented and sun-dried, but has not at all a bad flavour and is sometimes used by European pipe smokers.British Borneo</p>

 - any agent or substance, such as a bacterium, mould, yeast, or enzyme, that causes fermentation

 - another word for fermentation

 - to undergo or cause to undergo fermentation

 - to stir up or seethe with excitement

 Word Origin and History for unfermented

 early 15c., from Middle French ferment, from Latin fermentum (see ferment (v.)).
 Figurative sense of "anger, passion" is from 1670s.

 late 14c., from Old French fermenter (13c.) and directly from Latin fermentare "to leaven, ferment," from fermentum "substance causing fermentation, leaven," from root of fervere "to boil, seethe" (see brew).
 Figurative use from 1650s.
 Related: Fermented; fermenting.

-An agent, as a yeast, a bacterium, a mold, or an enzyme, that causes fermentation.
+- An agent, as a yeast, bacterium, mold, or enzyme, that causes fermentation.